 DIARY: Hung Parliament, Annoyment, Rompuy and Ashton, Blost in space, Book bash, Business books

-We can all agree on two things, I believe: Labour is going to lose the next election, and there will be a new leader of the Labour party at some point within a year.
+all agree on two things, I believe: Labour is going to lose the next election, and there will be a new leader of the Labour party at some point within a year.

 So, who will it be?
 The hoary old list of candidates is beginning to look raggedly threadbare now.
 Alan Johnson has proved himself lacking in weight.
 David Miliband needs a very long time in the oven.
 Harriet Harman is the suicide-note candidate.
 Ed Balls should join a circus.